| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 directive are processed only if the condition is met.
 The same

-directives are recognized by cgen
+directives are recognized by cgen within any list in any

-particular cgen
+particular cgen directive.

-For example, to compile the gtk_window_get_title
+For example, to compile the gtk_window_get_title function only

 if the version of GTK library is greater than 1.3: